AzadTom/Android-AddBill_App/README.md

 # AddBill Expenses Android App
-This repository  is about  Android App Which level is basic level but this project i made those skill which i learned during the Android App development process if you want to make somethhing intersting you have to learn it at very basic level.
+This repository  is about  Android App project  Which level is basic level but this project i made those skill which i learned during the Android App development process if you want to make somethhing intersting you have to learn it at very basic level.

-# Screen Shot From the App
+# Screenshots From this project

-##You can Install and test latest  AddBill Android App from below 👇
+## You can Install and test latest  AddBill Android App from below 👇